 The Program on Human Rights and the Global Economy (PHRGE) is at the center of the School of Law’s human rights efforts and works closely with scholars, institutions and advocates nationally and internationally to address issues of human rights and economic development.
 Reflecting our faculty's interests, PHRGE is particularly engaged with the international movement to promote economic, social and cultural (ESC) rights.

-- Save the date for PHRGE's 2014 Human Rights Institute "Rethinking Education Reform: A Human Rights Perspective."
+- PHRGE's 2014 Human Rights Institute gathers academics, advocates and educators to explore the theme, "Rethinking Education Reform: A Human Rights Perspective."

 - PHRGE Co-Director, Martha Davis, co-edits new textbook, "Human Rights Advocacy in the United States"

 - PHRGE has released its 2013-2014 Annual Report!
 Click here to read it.